FlippyJoe/Calculator/README.md

 ##### **Equal button**

 The equal button may bring to the attention the cause of an error, or, the result of the calculation.
-Possible reasons for error are listed above.
+Possible reasons for error are listed below.

 This is the time for converting the currentNumber and previousNumber values (string) into numbers for succesful calculation.
 The converted value will be assigned to new variables that will be used only in this function.